Kuuuube/food/page_src/recipes/cookies/chocolate_chip_cookies/index.md

 ## Notes

+- This recipe can also be used to make chocolate chip cookie cake.
+Use roughly a 10x15" (25.5x38cm) tray that's at least 0.5" (1.25cm) deep.
+Pour the dough into the tray and spread evenly.
+Watch it very closely while baking, it is easier to end up overdone than the cookies.

 - This dough gets very thick.
 A stand mixer is a huge help.

 - I usually would highly recommend against using volumetric measurements and do not even include them in my recipes, but for these cookies there should be a wide enough margin for error for it to be okay.